codeozzz/ageStyle/README.md

 ### BFA Dataset & Training Code

 🚧 **Coming Soon!**
-The BFA (Bandai-Namco Film Archive) dataset adapted for this network and the complete training code will be uploaded soon.
+The BFA dataset adapted for this network and the complete training code will be uploaded soon.

 ---